Nolan Jones Player Props: Rockies vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 14th in the league with a collective 8.8 strikeouts per nine innings.
+- The Royals pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Royals have a 5.08 team ERA that ranks 28th among all MLB pitching staffs.
+- The Royals' 5.07 team ERA ranks 28th across all league pitching staffs.

+- Royals pitchers combine to give up 65 total home runs at a rate of 1.1 per game (to rank 14th in the league).

-- Lynch (0-0) takes the mound for the Royals to make his second start of the season.
+- Singer gets the start for the Royals, his 12th of the season.
+He is 3-4 with a 7.12 ERA and 49 strikeouts through 54 1/3 innings pitched.

-- In his most recent time out on Sunday, the lefty threw 5 1/3 innings against the Washington Nationals, giving up two earned runs while surrendering five hits.
+- The right-hander last appeared on Saturday, May 27 against the Washington Nationals, when he tossed five innings, allowing two earned runs while giving up four hits.

+- The 26-year-old has amassed an ERA of 7.12, with 8.1 strikeouts per nine innings, in 11 games this season.
+Opponents are batting .295 against him.

 © 2023 Data Skrive.
 All rights reserved.